AD0MZ/All-Band-Adjustable-Dipole/README.md

 ![All Band Adjustable Dipole](Collateral/11.%20Production%20Assembly%20Exploded.png)

-# VNA at 13Mhz to 15Mhz when tuned to 14.220 Mhz
+# VNA (un-calibrated :-)  ) scanning 13Mhz to 15Mhz when antenna is tuned to 14.220 Mhz

 ![All Band Adjustable Dipole](Collateral/10.%20VNA%20-%20Antenna%20Tuned%20to%2014.220.jpg)